Sneak Peek: Fair Play

 “Well,” she said in a voice muffled by the handkerchief, “it cannot smell so foul everywhere.
 Come, Muncey, let us disembark and await Mr. Findlay on the dock.
 The sooner we are away from the water, the sooner we will feel more at home.”

-“Oh, pardon me, sir,” she said, lowering her handkerchief and instantly regretting the lapse.
-She replaced the handkerchief and backed unsteadily away, bumped into a stack of trunks, and cried out when a hand grasped her elbow.
+“Oh, pardon me, sir,” she said, lowering her handkerchief.
+She instantly regretted the lapse.
+Replacing the handkerchief and backing unsteadily away, she bumped into a stack of trunks and cried out when a hand grasped her elbow.

 “Best get out of de way, Miss Eliza,” said Muncey, steering her across the dock to a corner beside the window of a small shop.
 She settled Eliza on a whiskey keg and went off to find a porter to take their trunks.

-The robust woman’s legs seemed unaffected as she dodged seamen, crewmen, dogs, and passengers on her way toward a young man waiting with a cart for hire.
-Eliza smiled as Muncey sized up both the young man and his cart before pointing an imperious finger at their trunks that had been piled haphazardly beside the dock.
-Despite having never been anywhere beyond her native Jamaica, the lady’s maid seemed entirely unintimidated.
+The energetic woman’s legs seemed unaffected as she dodged seamen, crewmen, dogs, and passengers on her way toward a young man waiting with a cart for hire.
+Eliza smiled as Muncey sized up both the young man and his cart before pointing an imperious finger at their trunks that had been piled haphazardly beside the dock, entirely at ease.

-Eliza attempted to catch the ensuing dialog—Muncey was no doubt driving as hard a bargain with the carter as she habitually did for anything, from muslin to spices—but she could not hear a word over the surrounding cacophony.
+What happened next, Eliza could not tell, for the cacophony of the docks engulfed her.
 Ringing bells, pounding feet, creaking ships, calling gulls, shouting seamen, and banging hammers drowned out everything else, and the constant flow of traffic up and down the dock made it impossible to see much at all.
 Eliza quickly gave up the attempt to follow Muncey’s doings and glanced about her new surroundings.

 Eliza noted that improvements to the docks and surrounding buildings seemed continuous, and added both to the general chaos of the place and its utility.
-Nothing was particularly charming about the architecture, nor the humanity swarming about the docks, but Eliza was determined to admire her new home and could approve their industry if she could not detect much beauty.
+While nothing was particularly charming about the architecture, nor the humanity swarming about the docks, Eliza was determined to admire her new home and could approve its industry if she could not detect much beauty.

 So intent was she on her inspection that she did not notice a gentleman approaching her until he addressed her directly.